Concerns

 - Fitness to practise guide

-- Detailed guidance on attendance of people at fitness to practise hearings
+- Self-represented social workers at fitness to practise hearings

 For witnesses, members of the public and employers